Estimations of the Local Conditional Tail Average Treatment Effect: Methodology

 where

-In model (\ref{linear_e_Y}), we are mainly concerned with the scalar parameter $\alpha_{2,\tau}$, which delivers the $\tau$th quantile level CTATE for the group of compliers.
-However, this model is not directly applicable in estimation as the group of compliers are generally not observed in the data.
-To address this issue, we follow the weighting scheme of \citet{AAI_2002} and \citet{Abadie_2003}, who show that under Assumptions 1, given any function $h(Y,D,X)$ with finite mean, the following result holds:
+From above, it can be seen that $CTATE(\tau,T=c)=\alpha_{2,\tau}$ and $QTE(\tau, T=c)=\alpha_{1,\tau}$.
+In (\ref{linear_e_Y}), we are mainly concerned with the scalar parameter $\alpha_{2,\tau}$, which delivers the $\tau$th quantile level CTATE for compliers.
+However, this model is not directly applicable for estimation because the group of compliers are generally not observed in the data.
+To address this issue, we follow the weighting scheme of \citet{AAI_2002} and \citet{Abadie_2003}, who show that under Assumptions 1, given any function $h(Y,D,X)$ with a finite mean, the following result holds: where